Makes 36 madeleines

 1 cup [250 ml] unsalted butter, or dairy free buttery spread, melted

 ½ cup [125 ml] candied orange zest, finely chopped

 Preheat oven to 375°F [190°C].
-Butter the madeleine molds generously and reserve.
+Grease the madeleine molds generously with melted butter or cooking spray and reserve.

 In a large bowl, sift the first 6 ingredients together.
 Reserve.

 Break the eggs in a medium bowl and add the maple sugar.
 Using an electric beater, beat the eggs and maple sugar together for 5 minutes until the mixture is pale and thick.
-Add the melted butter and beat lightly before adding the reserved dry ingredients a third at a time, beating just until incorporated.
+Add the melted butter or dairy free spread and beat lightly before adding the reserved dry ingredients a third at a time, beating just until incorporated.
 Using a spatula, mix in the candied orange zest.